NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // if relation is not open in open relation table, return E_RELNOTOPEN
     // (check if the value returned from getRelId function call = E_RELNOTOPEN)

-    // store the relName as an attribute in relNameAttr Attribute relNameAttr;

-    // we will store the rootBlock of the attribute in the relation int rootBlock;
+    // get the attribute catalog entry corresponding to the attribute

-    // reset the search index of the attribute catalog using
+    // using AttrCacheTable::getAttrCatEntry()
-    // RelCacheTable::resetSearchIndex()

-    RecId attrCatRecId;
-    Attribute attrCatEntryRecord[ATTRCAT_NO_ATTRS];

-    while (true) {
-        /* search for all the attributes corresponding to the relation with relName in attribute catalog using BlockAccess::linearSearch() */
-        // store it in attrCatRecId;

-        if (/*attrCatRecId == {-1, -1}*/) {
-            // (search has terminated without finding the attribute) return E_ATTRNOTEXIST;
+    int rootBlock = /* get the root block from attrcat entry */;

+    if (/* attribute does not have an index (rootBlock = -1) */) {
+        return E_NOINDEX;
     }

-        // get the record at attrCatRecId using RecBuffer::getRecord()

-        if (/* attrCatEntryRecord.attrName == attrName */) {
-            rootBlock = // root block value from attrCatEntryRecord break;
-        }
-    }

-    if (rootBlock == -1) {
-        // (attribute does not have an index) return E_NOINDEX;
-    }

     // destroy the bplus tree rooted at rootBlock using BPlusTree::bPlusDestroy() BPlusTree::bPlusDestroy(rootBlock);

-    /* update the root block of attrCatEntryRecord to -1 and save the record using RecBuffer::setRecord() */
+    // set rootBlock = -1 in the attribute cache entry of the attribute using
+    // AttrCacheTable::setAttrCatEntry()

     return SUCCESS;
 }